TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 ## 2-19-24 Meeting w Matt & Alex

-- Department change to an array
-- Degree check for array
-- Program of study h3 or h2?
+- Department change to an array x Degree check for array x Program of study h3 or h2?
 - Careers - teaching career
-  - add new text field for title
-- Reltaed Programs - add school field
-- Bachelor of Arts
-  - only for engineering
-  - pull Degree from ACF not title of page
+  - add new text field for title x Reltaed Programs - add school field x Bachelor of Arts x only for engineering x pull Degree from ACF not title of page
+- develop pop-up window
+- finish styling footer
+  x fix max width on image section
+- user set position on hero image at diff resolutions

 Moclup to Kay comm studies